Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

-where $V$ denote a value and $N$ a non-value. $L$ and $M$ are understood to be arbitrary terms. $z$ is a fresh variable.
+where $V$ denotes a value and $N$ a non-value. $L$ and $M$ are understood to be arbitrary terms, while $z$ is a fresh variable.
 We assume the infix dot operator has higher precedence than lambda binding.
-Though the definition is not a simple induction on construction, well-definedness is easy. \end{defi}
+Though the definition is not a simple induction on construction, well-definedness is easy.